- UCAS course code

 International fieldwork

-This course has normally included a field trip to a European country during your second year, where you can put what you have learnt so far into practice.
+This course normally includes a field trip to a European country during your second year, where you can put what you have learnt so far into practice.

 Year in practice

-Normally spend 12 months working within the dynamic world of planning, environment, urban design and real estate putting into practice the skills you learn on the degree helping you to gain your professional accreditation.
+Normally spend 12 months working within the dynamic world of planning, urban design or real estate development, putting into practice the skills you learn on the degree and helping you to gain your professional accreditation.

 Teaching and learning